“People want to feel or express emotions

 In a 2009 intervew for a story about Vera in Wmagazine (link now gone), Wendy Wurtzburger, Anthropologie’s chief merchandising officer, has this to say about Vera’s artistic stamina:

 [Vera] had a mission to produce one print per day, and she actually did it.
 I mean there’s 7,000 prints in the archives, which I think is just staggering.
 They’re so strong and original, and there are so many people who grew up with her prints—maybe their mother had something, or their parents had those plates.

 If you would like a good sampling of Vera’s work, check out her flickr pool with over 1,100 photos of her vintage scarf designs!

 More history of Vintage Vera and Vera Neumann

-Because of her rising popularity, Vera soon found herself friends with many notable women such as Marilyn Monroe, who posed with a Vera scarf in the last photoshoot she had before her death.
-There is a famous photo of Marilyn Monroe (affiliate link) posing with a Vera scarf on her last photo shoot.
+Because of her rising popularity, Vera soon found herself friends with many notable women such as Marilyn Monroe — there is a famous photo of Marilyn Monroe, on the cover of a book (affiliate link) posing with a Vera scarf on her last photo shoot.
 First Lady Bess Truman used Vera-designed fabric to decorate the third-floor solarium windows and upholstery at the White House: